LalithShiyam/AQuaPi/README.md

 # Abilities

 - Petrous/cervical segmentation from a 3D time-of-flight MR angiography dataset
+- Conversion of a low-dose CT image to CT-AC using carney bilinear scaling
 - MR driven motion compensation (motion navigators needed): alignment of attenuation maps possible.
 - Iterative regional partial volume correction aware of the activity variations of the target and background.
 - Voxelwise Patlak analysis